MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/Perl-XML-Parser.md

 ## Configuration

-To configure perl-XML-Parser for install into the build root, run the following command:
+To configure the Perl XML-Parser for install into the build root, run the following command:

 ```bash
 perl Makefile.PL